 An intensive reading colloquium focused on selected topics, interpretations, historiography or methods in American art scholarship from the Colonial period to 1945.
 Issues and readings will change each semester that the course is offered.
 Prerequisites: GARTH 206 and permission of instructor.

-ART 610.
-Studio Experiences in the Schools.
+ARTH/ART 683.
+Criticism of Art.
 3 credits.